 The Dead Weather are a band that more than live up to their name.
 Dark and bluesy, malevolent and loud.
 Given the rock credentials brought by each of the musicians attached, you expect nothing less.
 A multi-headed musical beast comprised of Alison Mosshart, the chain-smoking siren from The Kills, Jack White, leader of the status: in hiatus White Stripes, Dean Fertita of Queens of The Stone Age and Jack Lawrence of The Raconteurs, The Dead Weather were birthed from an impromptu jam at White’s Third Man studio.
-Their riff-ragged debut album, Horehound released last year hit the upper reaches of the charts in the UK and the US and the band are now back with a new single “Die By The Drop” from their follow-up album Sea of Cowards, released on May 10.
+Their riff-ragged debut album, Horehound released last year hit the upper reaches of the charts in the UK and the US and the band are now back with a new single “Die By The Drop” from their follow-up album Sea of Cowards.

 In the middle of wowing/deafening audiences in Australia, our resident voice of the airwaves, Chris Berkley of Static, caught up with three quarters of The Dead Weather, Alison, Dean and Jack ‘LJ’ Lawrence, who it should be made obvious from the onset were in exceptionally good spirits.
 Black eyes, bear wrestling, tears, laughter and violence — who thought being in a band could be so much fun?